qazifabiahoq/SentiScope/README.md

 SentiScope - See Sentiment Clearly

-A demonstration of Deep Learning NLP, data visualization, and production-grade development.
+A demonstration of Deep Learning NLP with Twitter-RoBERTa, data visualization, and production-grade development.